Singularities of the Chern-Ricci flow: Introduction

-We also emphasize here that the mild assumption $p^*/2c(\f_0)<\tmax$ guarantees that the approximating flow is well-defined (not identically $-\infty$) and is crucial for the smoothing properties of the flow.
-As mentioned by DiNezza-Lu~\cite{di2017uniqueness} in the K\"ahler context, without this assumption, the K\"ahler-Ricci flow can still run, but there is probably no regularization effect at all due to the presence of positive Lelong numbers.
-Also, as in this case, they mentioned that the main difficulty is establishing a priori $\mathcal{C}^0$-estimate.
-Their proof relies on Kolodziej's method by using their generalized Monge-Amp\`ere capacity.
-The approach we use is recently developed by Guedj-Lu~\cite{guedj2021quasi1,guedj2021quasi}, whose advantage is that it still can be applied in the case of degenerate (1,1) forms in non-K{\"a}hler context.
+We emphasize here that the mild assumption $p^*/2c(\f_0)<\tmax$ guarantees that the approximating flow is well-defined (i.e., not identically $-\infty$) and is crucial for the smoothing properties of the flow.
+As noted by Di Nezza and Lu in~\cite{di2017uniqueness} for the K\"ahler setting, without this assumption, the K\"ahler--Ricci flow may still run, but it is likely to lose its regularizing effect due to the presence of positive Lelong numbers.
+In such cases, they highlighted that the main challenge lies in establishing the a priori $\mathcal{C}^0$-estimate.
+Their approach relies on Kołodziej's method, which uses generalized Monge--Ampère capacities.
+In contrast, our approach follows the recent developments of Guedj and Lu~\cite{guedj2021quasi1,guedj2021quasi}, which have the advantage of being applicable to degenerate (1,1) forms in the non-K{\"a}hler context.